Sarratt Student Center | Rand Hall

 The Pub

 The Pub has been a staple of the Sarratt Student Center experience since it opened in 1974.
 The Pub caters to those looking for true pub fare–burgers, fries, chicken fingers, and more.
 As a campus rite of passage, students celebrate their 21st birthdays with an adult beverage – The Pub being the only spot at Vanderbilt to offer this service.
-It’s a good place de-stress at the end of a school week.
+It’s a good place to de-stress at the end of a school week.

 Rand Dining Center

 Rand Dining Center provides students, faculty, and staff an opportunity to eat and interact.
-Rand Dining offers a variety of foods such as the infamous Rand Cookie, build-your own grain bowls, and a Tex-Mex station.
+Rand Dining offers a variety of foods such as the infamous Rand Cookie, build-your-own grain bowls, and a Tex-Mex station.
 Befriend the dining workers to solidify a true Vandy family experience.

 Rand Munchie Mart

 Rand Munchie Mart features grab-and-go lunch and snack options.
-With a balance between traditional on-the-run snacks and the fresh nutritional options like sandwiches, salads, yogurt, fresh fruit, and bottled smoothies, the Munchie Mart offers a nutritional version of fast food.
+With a balance between traditional on-the-run snacks and fresh nutritional options like sandwiches, salads, yogurt, fresh fruit, and bottled smoothies, the Munchie Mart offers a nutritional version of fast food.

 Baseball Glove Lounge